 11. Learn About Charleston’s History in Colonial Way through Carriage Tours

 Experience a mixture of knowledge about Charleston’s history, humor, and tragic stories by taking a carriage ride tour, all carriage companies in Charleston offer highly knowledgeable guides and trained horses and mules.
 If your teens are not into history lessons through walking tours, try this one.
 This mode of travel is even older than the city itself, thus you and your teens can feel a nostalgic feeling flowing through the carriage whilst learning about the city.

-However, you can’t choose the route you want to go in for the tours, it’s fully controlled by the City of Charleston separates the city into four historic districts and the route would be picked for you randomly.
-Minutes before your departure, the City of Charleston would determine which route is assigned to you at that time through a bingo ball, thus, safe to say that every carriage ride is unique since you can’t choose the guide and route.
+However, you can’t choose the route you want to go in for the tours.
+It’s fully controlled by the City of Charleston and separates the city into four historic districts.
+The route would also be picked for you randomly.
+Minutes before your departure, the City of Charleston would determine which way is assigned to you at that time through a bingo ball.
+Therefore, it is safe to say that every carriage ride is unique since you can’t choose the guide and route.

 12. Let’s Thrift for a Cause!